-- Q23.2.
+Q23.2.
 M0100.
 A patient is admitted to the hospital for knee replacement surgery.
 During the pre-surgical workup, a test result caused the surgery to be canceled.
 The patient only received diagnostic testing while in the hospital but the stay was longer than 24 hours.
 Does this situation meet the criteria for RFA 6 or 7, Transferred to inpatient facility?
-[Q&A ADDED 08/07; Previously CMS OCCB Q&A 07/06 Q4] - A 23.2.
+[Q&A ADDED 08/07; Previously CMS OCCB Q&A 07/06 Q4]

+A 23.2.
 No, under the circumstances described, the patient did not meet the OASIS transfer criteria of admission to an inpatient facility for reasons other than diagnostic testing, if the patient, indeed, did not have any other treatment other than diagnostic testing during their hospitalization.
-If the patient received treatment for the abnormal test result, then the situation, as described, would meet the criteria for RFA 6 or 7, Transfer to inpatient facility. - Q23.3.
-[Q&A RETIRED 05/22] - Q23.3.1.
+If the patient received treatment for the abnormal test result, then the situation, as described, would meet the criteria for RFA 6 or 7, Transfer to inpatient facility.

+Q23.3.1.
 M0100.
 Our Home Health agency admitted a patient on July 1st.
 He was admitted to the hospital on July 28th; from there he went to a skilled nursing facility on August 6th where he stayed until he died on September 17th.
 When our Home Health agency audited the discharged record this week, it was discovered that a Transfer OASIS had never been done.
 My question is, should a Transfer OASIS be done and submitted this late after discharge from Home Health?
-[Q&A EDITED 05/22; ADDED 10/16; Previously CMS Qtrly Q&A 01/16 Q1] - A23.3.1.
-In the scenario cited, the Transfer assessment (M0100 -RFA 7 Transferred to an inpatient facility patient discharged from agency) would be completed to end the patient's quality episode.
-The M0906 date would be the date the patient transferred to the hospital (July 28th), and the M0090 Date Assessment Completed would be the day the agency completes the transfer data collection.
-The Transfer assessment is due within two calendar days of the qualifying transfer to an inpatient facility.
-Assessments not completed according to the required timeframes represent noncompliance with the data collection rules. - Q23.4.
-[Q&A RETIRED 10/18] - Q23.5.
-[Q&A RETIRED 05/22] - Q23.6.
+[Q&A EDITED 10/23; EDITED 05/22; ADDED 10/16; Previously CMS Qtrly Q&A 01/16 Q1]

+A23.3.1.
+In the scenario described, the Transfer OASIS (M0100 - RFA 7 - Transferred to an inpatient facility - patient discharged from agency) would be completed to end the patient's quality episode.
+The M0906 date would be the date the patient transferred to the hospital (July 28th), and the M0090 - Date Assessment Completed would be the day that information used determine OASIS coding was gathered by the assessing clinician and documentation of the specific information/responses was completed.
+The Transfer OASIS is due within two calendar days of the qualifying transfer to an inpatient facility.
+OASIS not completed according to the required timeframes represents noncompliance with the data collection rules.

+Q23.6.
 M0100.
 For the purposes of determining if a hospital admission was for reasons "other than diagnostic tests" how is "diagnostic testing" defined?
 I understand plain x-rays, UGI, CT scans, etc. would be diagnostic tests.
 What about cardiac catheterization, an EGD, or colonoscopy?
 (A patient does receive some type of anesthesia for these).
 Does the fact that the patient gets any anesthesia make it surgical verses diagnostic?
 [Q&A ADDED 08/07; Previously CMS OCCB Q&A 05/07 Q9]